Saint Jean Cap Ferrat

-One hundred and fifty villas, a few apartments at the entrance to the Cap or in the village, and internationally renown….
+One hundred and fifty villas, a few apartments at the entrance to the Cap or in the village, and internationally known….
 The idea that rarity makes for an exclusive market is certainly borne out on the most highly-prized peninsula in France.
 Property in Saint Jean Cap Ferrat is spectacular.

 Independent since 1904, the commune of Saint Jean Cap Ferrat has been the subject of many articles: its illustrious residents, its dizzy prices per sq metre ‘the most expensive in France’ according to some.